 History of the Region Four Emergency Fund

 In the twenty-five years of our existance, we have given out over $200,000.
-This money has been given to officials, coaches, players, media personnel, and two schools destroyed by Hurricane Katrina.
-(One in Mississippi and one in New Orleans).
-We also give $1,000 to Pine Forest High School to assist with damages sustained in the April 2011 tornado outbreak.
+This money has been given to officials, coaches, players and media personnel.
+We also donated $1,000 to Pine Forest High School to assist with damages sustained in the April 2011 tornado outbreak.
 In October 2016, $1,500 was donated to Robeson County Schools to help with damages sustained during Hurricane Matthew.

 We are often contacted by coaches, principals, social workers, officials, and even parents as they see needs in our area.
 Helping those in need is our primary goal, however it has brought our officials and coaches together.
 It has allowed us to develop a very good working relationship and mutual respect for our roles.